NataliaBeckstead/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+In the browser window object representation of HTML

 2. What is an event?

+When something happens to HTML elements (I remember that in out TK it's about "user doing something", but going offline for some no-user reasons is event too)

 3. What is an event listener?

+a function which executes when event happens

 4. Why would we convert a NodeList into an Array?

+To be able to use .forEach(), .map() and other methods

 5. What is a component?

+blocks of reusable code to create parts of web pages

 ### Git Set up